System Design Space

 A global toast rarely helps on a large form.
 Form architecture should support field-level, section-level, and submit-level feedback without duplicating logic.

-Accessibility requirements belong in primitives
+Accessibility requirements belong in UI primitives

 Readiness signals